All Episodes

 and all of these other musics, and it just it.

-Speaker 9 (25:46):
+Speaker 5 (25:46):

-Was just one of these things where you're influenced by
+Was just one of these things.

-all of these things, but in the form of hip
+Where you're influenced by all of these things, but in

-hop in the way that I learned it, because I
+the form of hip hop in the way that I

-am the first child of the first generation in hip hop,
+learned it, because I am the first child of the

-meaning that I am the beginning of like all of
+first generation in hip hop, meaning that I am the

-these people that came before me.
+beginning of like all of these people that came before me.

 I learned from DJ Hollywood.

-So my sister came home and said, there is this
+So my sister came home

-guy named DJ Hollywood who's rapping.
-I said, let me
+and said, there is this guy named DJ Hollywood who's rapping.

-hear what he say.
-She said, he go ring a.
+I said, let me hear what he say.
+She said,

-dang dang, d ding the dong dong to the hip hop.
+the dang the dang dang d ding the dong dong

-Speaker 9 (26:26):
+Speaker 5 (26:26):

-She wopped the box before anything I've ever heard.
+She wopped the box before.

-and I'm trying to catch it.
+it again, say it again, and I'm trying to catch it.

 Then my brother brought in a tape with Grandma's top

-flies in the series five, and when he brought these
+flies in the series five.
+And when he brought these

-pieces in, and then my family lived in the Bronx
+pieces in and then my family lived in the Bronx

-So the point I'm making is that in the form
+and also in Harlem.
+So the point I'm making is

-that I learned hip hop here, meaning like I think
+that in the form that I learned hip hop here,

-the influence goes back way further than we really understand stand.
+meaning like I think the influence goes back way further

-But the pieces that I learned from watching Hollywood, watching
+than we really understand stand.
+But the pieces that I

-Our love Bugstarsky, being able to sit on the side
+learned from watching Hollywood, watching Our love Bugstarsky, being able

-of the stage at Harlem World when Busy the Battle
+to sit on the side of the stage at Harlem

-Kumo d being there in the contest.
-I was in
+World when Busy the Battle Kumo d being there in

-that contest in eighty one.
-So we were taking all
+the contest.
+I was in that contest in eighty one.

-of these elements as far as like weird it it originate,
+as like weird it it originate, It originated in Harlem,

-It originated in Harlem, it originated in the Bronx, it
+it originated in the Bronx, it originated in Brooklyn.

-Speaker 9 (27:30):
+Speaker 5 (27:30):

 There was movements going on all over.

-Speaker 4 (27:33):
+Speaker 8 (27:33):

-Do you guys attribute as we we have some historians here.
+Do you guys attribute as we we have some historians here,

-as a blue print.
+them as a blue print.
 I'm getting married and the morning,

 (28:04):